techstep-team/techstep_takehome/README.md

 - Display the returned names and attributes however you would like.
 Feel free to play arround with styled components if you'd like.
 - Create a Pull Request on Github once you are done.

 To be able to do this, you may have to write backend route(s) that will retrieve data from the database and perform filter operations based on the search.
-You may also take advantage of any componet libraries such as Ant Design, and _______ to get compenets such as search bars or layouts.
+You may also take advantage of any componet libraries such as Ant Design or Bootstrap to get compenets such as search bars or layouts.
 Also keep in mind good coding practices like commenting, committing when needed, etc.

 The database should already be connected in the backend folder of this repo.
 To access the DB, you can write routes in the backend that you use from your React App.
 The DB table you will need is called **'users'**.
 This table has a column called **'name'** which will be used for filtering with the search word that a user might input.
 The other columns include **'email'** (string), **'age'** (integer), **'location'** (string), and **'is_registered'** (boolean).
 This information will need to be displayed on your page however you would like.
 Feel free to show us any interesting styling techniques you may have learned!